 Ingredients in this recipe

 - Beans: Kidney beans and black beans provide hearty, ‘meaty’ flavor, while refried pinto beans add a deliciously creamy, rich texture!
 I recommend you use a low- or reduced-sodium brand of beans.
 (See below to read about different varieties of beans you can use!)

 - Vegetables: A trifecta of yellow onions, bell peppers and poblano peppers create a base of flavor, while kernels of corn add pops of sweet taste.

 - Tomatoes: A combination of crushed and fire-roasted tomatoes adds a delicious earthy, rich tomato flavor.
 For the best taste, I highly recommend you use cans of certified San Marzano variety tomatoes.

 - Garlic: Three to four cloves of garlic provide a subtle, yet distinctive punchy taste.
-Make sure you use fresh garlic, not the minced variety sold in a jar!
+Make sure you chop fresh garlic, don’t use the minced variety sold in a jar.

 - Spices and Seasonings: Chili powder(s), cumin, paprika, oregano, coriander, bay leaves, kosher salt and ground black pepper add a delicious depth of flavor!

 - Tomato Paste: Two tablespoons of thick tomato paste gives the soup a bit of body while adding highly concentrated, almost meaty flavor to the soup.

 - Liquid: Beer and/or stock forms the liquid base of this soup.
 I prefer to use a combination of beer and stock for the most flavor!

 - Lime Juice: Lime juice adds a touch of acidity and balances out all the flavors.
 Make sure you use fresh lime juice in this chili!

 What kind of beans are best for vegetarian chili?